 The Archives of Women in Science and Engineering (WISE) includes personal and professional papers of women in all areas of the sciences and engineering, except that of the medical sciences, as well as records of women’s organizations in these fields.
-Collections in the WISE Archives document a number of areas of the professional lives of individual women scientists and engineers, including their education, mentoring relationships, research, teaching, and professional careers in work settings primarily in universities and governmental agencies.
+WISE collections document a number of areas of the professional lives of individual women scientists and engineers, including their education, mentoring relationships, research, teaching, and professional careers in work settings primarily in universities and governmental agencies.
 The collections include both the papers of Iowa State alumni and faculty and women not affiliated with the university.

 The Rare Books Collection holds related books written by women scientists, including works by Maria Gaetana Agnesi, Marie Curie, Mary Somerville, as well as works intended for the education of women in the sciences.